samail-islam/100-plus-python-coding-problems-with-solutions/Harder/Advanced-Calculator.md

 ## How it works
 You saw five functions to add, subtracts, etc. Those are easy.

-Then we are taking user inputs.
-Three inputs.
-They are easy too.
+Then we are taking user input.
+Then using `split()` we are splitting that and getting two numbers and the operator.

 Then we have if-elif-else.
 And based on the operation, we call the right method to perform the task.